Prisca-Lab/reliable-dataset/README.md

 docker build -t reliable-rosbag .
 ```

-Run the docker image with the following command:
+Run the built docker container with the following command:

 ```
 docker run -it -v ${PWD}:/app/ reliable-rosbag